solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 <Callout type="info">

-Currently, reading the metadata requires manually identifying its location within the account data.
-In the future, a dedicated helper function might simplify this process.
+Currently, reading the metadata requires identifying its location within the account data.
+In this specific example, the Mint Account stores the metadata at an offset of 72 bytes from the beginning of the `tlvData`.

-In this specific example, the metadata is stored at an offset of 72 bytes from the beginning of the `tlvData` on the Mint Account.
+In the future, `@solana/spl-token` will include a dedicated helper function to simplify this process.

 </Callout>